 Luxor East Bank

-Luxor Travels - Luxor travels
+Luxor Travels - Luxor Travels

 Luxor East Bank

-Luxor Travels - Luxor travels
+Luxor Travels - Luxor Travels

-Valley of the Kings - Your first stop will be the Necropolis of Thebes, located on the West Bank of Luxor.
-This ancient burial ground is a must-see for visitors.
-It features tombs carved into the mountains of Thebes.
-Here, you’ll explore three tombs from different dynasties, with your Egyptologist guide offering recommendations on which ones to visit.
+Valley of the Kings - The journey begins at the Necropolis of Thebes, the Valley of the Kings on Luxor’s West Bank.
+This ancient site is essential for Luxor visitors.
+It features tombs carved into the Theban mountain.
+Here, three tombs from various dynasties can be explored.
+An Egyptologist tour guide will be available to recommend and advise on which tombs to visit.

 Luxor West Bank